The world's GREATEST desserts – how many British favourites made the list?

 Pinkcandy/Shutterstock

-The cannoli is one of Italy’s oldest desserts, with some food historians tracing it back to the turn of the first millennium, when Sicily was under Arab rule.
-These iconic pastries feature a deep-fried shell, piped with a sweet and creamy ricotta filling.
-Fruit, chopped nuts and chocolate flakes can then be added to the soft ends, and a dusting of powdered sugar traditionally finishes them off.
+Cannoli are among Italy’s oldest desserts; some food historians trace them back to the turn of the first millennium, when Sicily was under Arab rule.
+These iconic pastries consist of a deep-fried shell and a sweet, creamy ricotta filling.
+Fruit, chopped nuts and chocolate flakes can then be added to the ends, and a dusting of icing sugar traditionally finishes them off.

 <p>Halil ibrahim mescioglu/Shutterstock</p>